umple/JETToUmpleTL/Readme.md

 This project is meant to automatically convet JET templates to their equivalent in Umple.

-This converter should handle around 95% of the conversion, although it will not handle everything.
-See (#Hand-Conversions) for suggestions on how to finish a conversion by hand.
+This converter should handle most of the conversion, although it will not handle everything.
+See [#Hand-Conversions]() for suggestions on how to finish a conversion by hand.
 Due to the minute differences between Umple and JET, it is strongly recommeneded to have a solid test suite before converting.
 The converter is written in a mix of Umple and Java.

 For an introduction to Umple templates, see the documentation for [Umple`s templates](http://cruise.eecs.uottawa.ca/umple/BasicTemplates.html) and a guide for the differences between Umple and JET (will be added by end of term).